 Don’t actually cool the air.
 It’s the forced airflow that makes you feel a cooling sensation on the skin, but fans can’t lower the temperature in the room.

 They require frequent cleaning.
-Fan blades collect dust and other particles when the device is not in use, so when you turn it on everything flies back at you, which can be a problem if you have allergies or other respiratory problems.
+The blades of a portable cooling fan collect dust and other particles when the device is not in use, so when you turn it on, everything flies back at you, which can be a problem if you have allergies or other respiratory problems.
 You need to clean it with a vacuum or by using soap and water from time to time.

 They can be noisy.
 Fans produce a safe level of sound, yet it can get annoying if you use it for long periods of time.
 Even the lowest speed setting can affect your quality of sleep.

 Durability can be an issue.
 Since a lot of the parts are made from plastic, cheap fans might not work for long due to the wear and tear on the equally cheap materials.

 A portable air conditioner works a lot like its wall-mounted counterpart.
 It extracts the air from a room and uses a refrigerant to cool it down.
 The hot air extracted from the room is then exhausted to the outdoors via a hose.